 Patent Prosecution in India- Post-grant Opposition

-An interested person (Opponent) may be a company or an organization or an individual whose manufacturing and/or trading interest in the goods is connected with the patented product or who is financially affected in manufacturing such goods or who has patents in same field.
-To file a post-grant opposition an opponent must state the nature of his interest in the matter.
+An interested person (Opponent) may be a company or an organization or an individual whose manufacturing and/or trading interest in the goods is connected with the patented product or who is financially affected in manufacturing such goods or who has patents in the same field.
+To file a post-grant opposition of a patent, an opponent must state the nature of his interest in the matter.

 The opponent files a post-grant opposition to the Controller.
-The opponent needs to furnish a copy of statement and evidences, if any to the patentee.
-The patentee may argue and file a reply statement and evidence, if any within two month of receiving the post-grant opposition notice.
-If the patentee does not contest or file any reply statement, the controller issues a notice of revocation of the patent.
+The opponent needs to furnish a copy of the statement and evidence if any to the patentee.
+The patentee may argue and file a reply statement and evidence if any within two months of receiving the post-grant opposition notice.
+If the patentee does not contest or file any reply statement, the controller issues a notice of the revocation of the patent.

-The patentee and the opponent may file new evidence with the permission of the controller, but before the scheduling of hearing date or at least 5 days before the day of hearing (at later stage).
+The patentee and the opponent may file new evidence with the permission of the controller but before the scheduling of the hearing date or at least 5 days before the day of hearing (at a later stage).

 The Controller forms an opposition board of three members, with at least one chairman to examine opposition documents.
-The opposition board submits a report based on grounds of opposition, documents and evidences submitted by the patentee and the opponent, and sends a copy of report to patentee and opponent within three months.
+The opposition board submits a report based on grounds of opposition, documents, and evidence submitted by the patentee and the opponent, and sends a copy of the report to the patentee and opponent within three months.

-After receiving report from the opposition board, the Controller schedule a hearing date for post-grant opposition.
-The patentee and the opponent are informed at least 10 days prior to hearing date.
-The patentee and the opponent inform the Controller by a notice along with prescribed fee, if they wish to be heard.
-The controller, after considering opposition board, may give a decision to revoke the patent or may order amendments in the patent or refuse the opposition after hearing or without hearing (if neither of them desire to be heard) the patentee and the opponent.
+After receiving a report from the opposition board, the Controller schedule a hearing date for post-grant opposition.
+The patentee and the opponent are informed at least 10 days prior to the hearing date.
+The patentee and the opponent inform the Controller by a notice along with a prescribed fee if they wish to be heard.
+The controller, after considering the opposition board, may give a decision to revoke the patent or may order amendments in the patent or refuse the opposition after hearing or without hearing (if neither of them desires to be heard) the patentee and the opponent.

 (a) that the patentee or the person under or through whom he claims, wrongfully obtained the invention or any part thereof from him or from a person under or through whom he claims;